University colleges in Ontario: Affiliated versus federated university colleges

 "Affiliated" and "federated" are often used interchangeably when describing a university college, but they have somewhat different legal relationship with the parent campus.
 For example, affiliated university colleges typically suspend their degree-granting powers so their students are able to officially earn their degree from the “parent” institution.
 A federated university college differs in that, although it is a type of affiliation, it is where "two or more institutions come together to create a new university that is recognized by civic authorities and is eligible for government funding" (MacDonald, 2016).

 List of Ontario university colleges

+Former affiliated university colleges in Ontario

+A number of university colleges were affiliated with Laurentian University / Université Laurentienne until 2021 financial crisis: